HecJY/MUSE/README.md

  - The circuit design includes a Eagle version and a Altium version; the Altium version is a more sophisticated version in terms of its design.

 ## Build & Test
- - This project is developed on Workbench STM32.
+ - This project is developed on System Workbench for STM32.
- - To test the project, first build within Workbench, and then hit "Run"
+ - To test the project, first build within Workbench, and then hit "Run".
- - A breadboard circuit is needed for testing.
+ - A builded breadboard circuit is needed for testing; users can refer to dianlutu.sch for circuit building.

 ## Contributors
 Jiaxing Yang (HecJY), Yining Huang (hyncharlotte), Litao Xu, Haotian Zheng